pepegar/scala-training-telefonica/docs/tut/akka.md

 ## The actor system

+> One actor is no actor, they come in systems

-> An actor system is a hierarchical group of actors which share common
-> configuration, e.g. dispatchers, deployments, remote capabilities
-> and addresses.
-It is also the entry point for creating or looking up
+An actor system is a hierarchical group of actors which share common configuration, e.g. dispatchers, deployments, remote capabilities and addresses.
+It is also the entry point for creating or looking up actors.
-> actors.

 ##